 Close Grip Barbell Bench Press

-Staying with the barbell, a simple movement of hand placement can help target a different area of the chest.
-A close grip is great for focusing on both your triceps and your chest while putting less strain on your shoulders.
+Staying with the barbell, a simple movement of hand placement can help target a different area of the upper chest.
+A close grip bench press is great for focusing on both your triceps and your chest while putting less strain on your shoulders.

 Chest dips are not only great for working your chest but also your shoulders, upper back and arms.
 Why?
 Because as you lower yourself down into the dip, you fight to stabilise your body which maximises the results.

-Go to the dip station and grab the bar.
-Make sure your arms are straight but your palms are facing inwards.
+How to perform: Go to the dip station and grab the bar.
+Make sure your arms are straight with your palms facing inwards.
 Slowly lower until your elbows are at right angles.
 Then drive yourself back up.
 Make sure you tuck in your core so your body stays tight.

-To progress, add reps or if you really want to add some weight such as a weighted vest.
+To progress, add reps or if you really want to, add some weight in the form of a weighted vest.